 The Master in Human Resources Curriculum

 The curriculum for the Master of Human Resources (MSHRM) program consists of 30 semester hours.
-A prerequisite course BUS 6600 must be taken by students without undergraduate business degrees.
+An additional foundation course (Business Concepts) must also be taken by students who have not earned an undergraduate degree in business administration.

 While specific courses may vary from year to year, coursework may include but is not limited to: